luukkonenr/natural-instructions-fi/README.md

 4) Manually fix files
 5) Add alternative phrasings to "Definition" to enrichen prompts.

-Known problems:
-* non-categorical instance ids are off by +2

 Original json-format is kept.
 Samples from a taskfile can be read for example like this: